 - Whether the injury that resulted from the car accident was “serious” as opposed to only minor;

 - Whether the officer has direct information or information from a fellow officer;

 - Whether the officer erred by following “standard operating procedures” instead of his own determination based on facts gathered during the investigation.

-These forced withdraw of blood cases are the most scrutinized under Florida law.
+These forced withdrawal of blood cases are the most scrutinized under Florida law.

 - Blood Withdrawn by Force: After an arrest for DUI involving serious bodily injury or death, Florida law allows the “authorized medical personnel” to take blood by using reasonable force if necessary when the driver refuses to consent.
 Find out more about blood taken by force in Florida DUI cases.
 After the recent decision in Missouri v.
 McNeely, 569 U.S. ___ (2013), forced warrantless blood draws are not allowed absent exigent circumstances.